-There are four important details to remember when considering whether or not to use a DBO:
+There are four important details to remember when considering use of a DBO:

 - 1. No payment will be issued to your former spouse until you begin receiving benefits from MPERS. - 2.
 The only way in which MPERS is legally authorized to divide your benefit is by using a DBO. - 3.
 Payments to a former spouse end upon the death of either party. - 4.
 2011 Tier members who have a DBO on file cannot request a refund of employee contributions.